illiteratewaffle/RetroArcade/use_case_descriptions.md

 **Trigger:** The new unregistered player wants to register for a new profile account to use the service.

 **Scenario:**
-1. The user clicks the Create a New Account Button.
+1. The unregistered player clicks the Create a New Account Button.
-2. The user is taken to a new Account Creation Screen.
+2. The unregistered player is taken to a new Account Creation Screen.

-**Post conditions:** The new Account Creation Screen prompts the user to fill in text boxes to input an E-mail Address, a username, and a password.
+**Post conditions:** The new Account Creation Screen prompts the unregistered player to fill in text boxes to input an E-mail Address, a username, and a password.
 There is a button at the end to confirm and complete registration.

 **Exceptions:**